trufflesuite/trufflesuite.com/src/tutorials/getting-started-with-drizzle-and-react.md

     const { drizzle } = this.props;
     const contract = drizzle.contracts.MyStringStore;

-    // get and save the key for the variable we are interested in const dataKey = contract.methods["myString"].cacheCall();
+    // let drizzle know we want to watch the `myString` method const dataKey = contract.methods["myString"].cacheCall();

-    this.setState({ dataKey });
+    // save the `dataKey` to local component state for later reference this.setState({ dataKey });
   }

   render() {
-    const { MyStringStore } = this.props.drizzleState.contracts;
+    // get the contract state from drizzleState const { MyStringStore } = this.props.drizzleState.contracts;

-    const myString = MyStringStore.myString[this.state.dataKey];
+    // using the saved `dataKey`, get the variable we're interested in const myString = MyStringStore.myString[this.state.dataKey];

-    return <p>My stored string: {myString && myString.value}</p>;
+    // if it exists, then we display its value return <p>My stored string: {myString && myString.value}</p>;
   }
 }